srenna/RAG-LLAMA2/README.md

 ## How to Run in Google Collab

 The notebook "streamlit_via_collab" allows for a Streamlit app running on port 8501 in the background, then use localtunnel to expose it to the internet.
-Upload the app.py file and Deloitte logo and run the command.
+Upload the app.py file and Deloitte logo and run the command:

 ```streamlit run app.py & npx localtunnel --port 8501```